-• Engineering Development Program - Launched in January 2024, this program targets recent college and university graduates for specialized engineering fields.
-In collaboration with Austin Community College, the program educates early-career engineers in controls engineering, enhancing their knowledge of high-demand technologies for U.S. manufacturing.
+• Engineering Development Program - Launched 2024, the program focuses on developing recent college and university graduates for specialized engineering fields.
+In partnership with local education partners, the program educates early-career engineers in controls engineering, enhancing their knowledge of high-demand technologies for manufacturing.